mse63/mse63.github.io/chess.md

 ---

 # Chess AI
-I created a Chess AI in Rust with no pre-made libraries.
+I created a Chess AI in Rust with no pre-made chess libraries.
 Because I am a better coder than I am a chess player, my AI beats me in chess every time.

 You can view the [source code](https://github.com/mse63/melsh_bot) on GitHub.